liqtags/EVM/README.md

 # EVM
 My Own Ethereum Virtual Machine Implementation.

+## initEVM
+This module is used to config and start the EVM.

 ## callEthereumVirtualMachine

 This module is used to call the Ethereum Virtual Machine (EVM).